SAMMISolutions/docs/doc_posts/_getting-started/download.md

 <a href="https://obsproject.com/"><button type="button" class="btn btn-outline-secondary">Download OBS Studio</button></a>

 **OBS Websocket**
 This is how LioranBoard communicates with OBS Studio.
-We recommend always installing the latest 4.X version.
+We recommend always installing the latest 4.X version.\

-{% include alert.html text="LioranBoard is not compatible with OBSWS 5.0 and up." type="warning" %}
+LioranBoard will be also compatible with OBSWS 5.0 and up once a **stable** version is released.

 <a href="https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/"><button type="button" class="btn btn-outline-secondary">Download OBS Websocket</button></a>

 ### Extensions

-Extensions can be found in our Extension section or #releases channel in our **[Discord](https://discord.gg/dXez8Zh)** server!
+Extensions can be found in our [Extensions](https://lioranboard.ca/extensions) section or #releases channel in our **[Discord](https://discord.gg/dXez8Zh)** server!